Sholexh/Sholexh/README.md

 - 👋 Hi, I’m @Sholexh
 - 👀 I’m interested in ...
-Betting
+Tech,Writing and Art
-- 🌱 I’m currently learning ...
-How to bet
+- 🌱 I’m into Tech, writing and art
-- 💞️ I’m looking to collaborate on ...
-Betting
+- 💞️ I’m looking to collaborate on Tech, Writing and Art
 - 📫 How to reach me ...
-2347044506724

 <!---
-Sholexh/Sholexh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Olusola9Alpha/Sholexh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->